learnitall/tardirave/README.md

 ## How To Play

-You play as a Tardigrade whose goal is to collect food or water, which are the plant and water droplets on the screen.
-When a resource is collected, your health and score will increase.
-Your health and score is displayed in the upper left corner of the screen.
+You play as Thomas the Tardigrade, living in the cool waters of a Rocky Mountain lake.
+Thomas isn't the best at gathering food, so it's your job to help him out.
+Help Thomas collect food and water, which are the plant and water droplets on the screen.
+When a resource is collected, Thomas' health and score will increase.
+Thomas' health and score is displayed in the upper left corner of the screen.

-To move, touch or click on a position in the screen.
-A target will appear and your tardigrade character will accelerate towards it.
+To move Thomas, touch or click on a position in the screen.
+A target will appear and your Thomas will accelerate towards it.

-To make the game more interesting, there are enemies that appear on the screen as well.
+Be careful!
+There are enemies that appear on the screen as well.
 There are the nematode and amoeba images.
 They will move around randomly.
-If you collide with an enemy, your health will drop.
+If Thomas collides with an enemy, his health will drop.

-If your health drops too low, you'll enter a tun state.
+If Thomas' health drops too low, he'll enter a tun state.
 Tardigrades enter into a tun state when their water content drops too low; it is what allows them to survive extremely dry conditions for extended periods of time.
-In tun state, you are not allowed to move, and must run into a drop of water in order to revive.
+In tun state, Thomas can't move on his own and instead must be pushed around.
+Push Thomas into a water droplet in order to revive him. in order to revive.

 If all of the food items on the screen are collected, you move onto the next